magento/knowledge-base/src/help-center-guide/support-tickets/submit-a-support-ticket.md

 1. Fill in the fields.
 1. Click Submit.

-<h2 id="submit-ticket-magento-cloud-account-page">Submit a ticket from Magento Cloud Account page</h2>
+## Submit a ticket from Magento Cloud Account page

 To submit a new support ticket using your Magento Cloud Account page, follow these steps: